Visiting Student Program

 • Graduating high school seniors who have not accepted an offer of admission to Washington University in St. Louis.

 Requests for special consideration will be handled on a case-by-case basis and should be emailed to summersession@wustl.edu.
-If you are an adult learner or professional interested in taking summer courses at Washington University please visit: The School of COntinuing & Professional Studies (CAPS)
+If you are an adult learner or professional interested in taking summer courses at Washington University that are not offered in Arts & Sciences, please visit:

 Additional eligibility requirements are as follows: